Reciprocal Latent Fields for Precomputed Sound Propagation: Results

 We generate several sets of distinct sources (see Sec.~\ref{sec:reciprocal_lf:practical:dataset}), divided into training/validation/test groups: 127/42/38 sources for the Audio Gym and 182/97/102 sources for the WAL.
 Wave simulations are carried out for each source position, forming our datasets.
 Although training, validation, and test sources are strictly non-overlapping, the adaptive sampling algorithm may introduce spatial correlations, as some regions can be sampled more densely than others.
 This may result in a slight underestimation of reconstruction error on the test set.

-Each model is then trained for 20k epochs.
+Each model is then trained for 20k epochs using the Adam optimizer.
 Learning rates were determined to ensure convergence during this interval.
+Latent embeddings are initialized as a positional embedding perturbed by small Gaussian noise: $\theta_{\text{init}}[i,j,k] = [i,j,k,0,\ldots,0] + 10^{-3}\varepsilon, \quad \varepsilon \sim \mathcal{N}(0,I)$.
+MLPs and linear layers use uniform initialization.
+All models use 32-bit precision floats.
 The \emph{validation set} is used to find which training iteration yields the best average error.
 We report the Mean Absolute Error (MAE) of the \emph{test set} at this iteration.
+Training times range from less than one hour (\emph{RLF Euclidean} and \emph{RLF $G_{DIAG}$}) to tens of hours (\emph{MLP - Large}) on two NVIDIA Quadro 8000 GPUs.